TinyTapeout/tinytapeout_www/content/guides/wokwi-submit-design/_index.md

 1. Make changes to your design in your GitHub repository.
 2. Ensure that all Actions (GDS and Docs) are passing.
-3. Log back in to [app.tinytapeout.com](http://app.tinytapeout.com).
+3. Log back in to the submission portal: i.e. go to [tinytapeout.com](https://tinytapeout.com) and click "Submit your design"
 4. Resubmit your repository as before.
 5. The system will recognize that you're updating an existing submission.